Wang Zhuo (Sixteen Kingdoms): Wang Qiang's rebellion

-Wang Zhuo was a member of a Xiuchu tribe in Longxi Commandery.
+Wang Zhuo was a member of a Xiutu tribe in Longxi Commandery.
 His brother, Wang Qiang led their people and initially submitted to the Later Zhao dynasty but rebelled in 330.
 The Inspector of Qin province, Lin Shen sent his general Guan Guang to suppress the rebellion but was repelled, and Wang Qiang's success encouraged the Di and Qiang tribes of Longxi to also rebel.
 The Zhao ruler, Shi Le, sent his prince Shi Sheng to handle the situation.
 Wang Zhuo had been on bad terms with his brother, so when Shi Sheng bribed him to switch sides, he willing accepted the offer.
 The two men attacked Wang Qiang from both sides, forcing him to flee to Liang province.
 Wang Zhuo then surrendered to the Zhao and was appointed General Who Guards Distant Lands, maintaining his influence in Longxi.